salesforce-marketingcloud/FuelSDK-Java/README.md

 Installation
 ------------

-The easiest way to use the Java SDK is via Maven&mdash;simply add the following dependency to `pom.xml`:
+The easiest way to install the Java SDK is via Maven&mdash;simply add the following dependency to your project's `pom.xml`:

     <dependency>
       <groupId>com.exacttarget</groupId>